-- 1) showed no clinical sign of bluetongue on the day of shipment; - 2) were protected from attacks from Culicoides in a vector-protected establishment for at least 60 days prior to shipment and during transportation to the place of shipment; or - 3) were protected from attacks from Culicoides in a vector-protected establishment for at least 28 days prior to shipment and during transportation to the place of shipment, and were subjected during that period to a serological test to detect antibodies to the BTV group, with negative results, carried out at least 28 days after introduction into the vector-protected establishment; or - 4) were protected from attacks from Culicoides in a vector-protected establishment for at least 14 days prior to shipment and during transportation to the place of shipment, and were subjected during that period to an agent identification test, with negative results, carried out at least 14 days after introduction into the vector-protected establishment; or - 5) were vaccinated, at least 60 days before shipment, against all serotypes demonstrated to be present in the source population through a surveillance programme in accordance with Articles 8.3.14. to 8.3.17.; or

-6) were demonstrated to have antibodies for at least 60 days prior to dispatch against all serotypes demonstrated to be present in the source population through a surveillance programme in accordance with Articles 8.3.14. to 8.3.17.
+1) showed no clinical sign of bluetongue on the day of shipment;

+2) were protected from attacks from Culicoides in accordance with Article 8.3.13. in a vector-protected establishment for at least 60 days prior to shipment and during transportation to the place of shipment; or

+- 3) were protected from attacks from Culicoides in accordance with Article 8.3.13. in a vector-protected establishment for at least 28 days prior to shipment and during transportation to the place of shipment, and were subjected during that period to a serological test to detect antibodies to the BTV group, with negative results, carried out at least 28 days after introduction into the vector-protected establishment; or - 4) were protected from attacks from Culicoides in accordance with Article 8.3.13. in a vector-protected establishment for at least 14 days prior to shipment and during transportation to the place of shipment, and were subjected during that period to an agent identification test, with negative results, carried out at least 14 days after introduction into the vector-protected establishment; or - 5) were: - a) vaccinated, at least 60 days before shipment, against all serotypes demonstrated to be present in the source population through a surveillance programme in accordance with Articles 8.3.14. to 8.3.17.; - b) identified as having been vaccinated; or - 6) were demonstrated to have antibodies for at least 60 days prior to shipment against all serotypes demonstrated to be present in the source population through a surveillance programme in accordance with Articles 8.3.14. to 8.3.17.

-Recommendations for importation from countries or zones free or zones seasonally free from bluetongue
+Recommendations for importation from countries or zones free or seasonally free from bluetongue